 According to the U.S. Department of Education, “children in high-quality preschools display better language, cognitive and social skills than children who attend low-quality programs.”
 The National Institute for Early Education Research (www.nieer.org) adds that “the majority of preschool programs in the United States are not judged as good, with many rated far below that.”

-I wrote this article for Colorado Parent magazine about the different types of preschools.
+I wrote an for Colorado Parent magazine about the different types of preschools.
 It should be a good introduction to the difference between Waldorf, Montessori, Play-based, Reggio Emilia, Co-op and British Primary.

 After doing research for the article, it seemed that a high-quality, play-based preschool was where I wanted to send my kids.